Video Game: Harvest Moon 64

 - Kissing Cousins: Your grandfather, the protagonist of the original Harvest Moon, canonically married one of the bachelorettes from that game.
 All of the bachelorettes of this game are their granddaughters.
 This means that one of the five girls has the same grandparents as you — making you cousins.
 The trope is presumably averted, however, since it's never stated which bachelorette is your cousin, so it's safe to assume that it's not the one you married.
 However you can still have Squick induced if you court all the girls.

 - Lost Forever: Cliff, Karen, and Kai will all leave the village if you don't befriend them quickly enough (though Kai will stick around if Karen does, given that she's his Love Interest).
-There are also numerous pictures with a limited window of opportunity — some are one-time only events, and all of the girls' pictures will be unavailable after you get married.
+There are also numerous photos with a limited window of opportunity — some are one time only events, and all of the girls' pictures will be unavailable after you get married.